pytorch/serve/docs/batch_inference_with_ts.md

           "quilt": 0.0002698268508538604
       }
     ```
-## Demo to configure TorchServe with batch-supported model using Docker
+## Demo to configure TorchServe ResNet-152 model with batch-supported model using Docker

 Here, we show how to register a model with batch inference support when serving the model using docker contianers.
 We set the `batch_size` and `max_batch_delay`  in the config.properties similar to the previous section which is being used by [dockered_entrypoint.sh](../docker/dockerd-entrypoint.sh).